 All requirements should be met four or five months after training is complete.

-The Accelerator program is focused on the first two competencies of the Lean Practitioner:
+The LP Accelerator program is focused on the first two competencies of the LP:

 - Prepare for, deliver, and facilitate-to-closure 1-5 day Kaizen events, including complex events that involve rapid experiments without supervision.